infomark-org/infomark-docs/docs/content/guides/developer.md

 go build infomark.go
 ```

 Building InfoMark requires Go version at least 1.12.
-We use our custom GO-mod proxy to guarantee availability of go-packages if the package authors remove or silently change some behaviours.
+We use our custom GO-mod proxy to guarantee the availability of go-packages if the package authors remove or silently change some behaviours.
 To use the exact same dependencies run

 ```bash
 export GOPROXY=https://gomods.patwie.com/